vanzasetia/personal-website/src/blogs/website-does-not-track-you.md

 I do not want a website to track me.
 I also want to treat you like that.

-I want you to know that I care about your privacy with a simple notice: This website does not track you.
+I want you to know that I care about your privacy with a simple notice: this website does not track you.

 I have three reasons to add that notice: